Self Building

 4. Procurement

 In some projects, procurement is handled as a section of preconstruction.
-This is because it happens to be the most forthright phases of construction.
+This is because it happens to be the most forthright phase of construction.

 Procurement is the process of acquiring (buying or renting) all the building materials, labor, and equipment required to undertake construction works.

-Despite being the most straightforward stages of construction of a house, procurement must be handled carefully to ensure the right materials and equipment get into the hands of the right workers at the right time.
+Despite being the most straightforward stage of the construction of a house, procurement must be handled carefully to ensure the right materials and equipment get into the hands of the right workers at the right time.

 5. Construction